codeyab22/Cutie-NoteTaker/README.md

 to create notes, save them and delete them for everyday use.
 Connecting Github with Heroku app, it deploys the website as a complete enticing notetaker app/

 # User's Story
 The notetaker person who wants to be, paperless organized and neat.
 Saving his/her files with the notetaker is best thing for them to invest in.
-I thought about it myself
+I thought about it myself and would like to use it for my work.

+# Motivations
 Motivation(s) : My motivation is to be paperless with taking notes of what I want to do.
-I would like to be strong at coding and displat works that makes me a
+I would like to be strong at coding and display works that makes me a web developer.
+Switching this to heroku app is kinda dope.

-I need to

 # Links of Repository